tbotee/fastest.route/README.md

 # fastest.route
-Return the shortest path for each airline between 2 airports.
+Return the shortest path for each transport provider between 2 cities.
+Returns also the shortest path if you can switch transport provider at nodes.

 Requirements:
   1. Get newest jdk from: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html